 Every building contains radon (Rn) but the levels are usually low.
 The chances of a higher level depend on the type of ground.
-Public Health England and the BGS have published a map showing where high levels are more likely.
+UK Health Security Agency (UKHSA) and the BGS have published a map showing where high levels are more likely.

 The darker the colour the greater the chance of a higher level of Rn.
 The chance is less than one home in a hundred in the white areas and greater than one in three in the darkest areas.